ASML: DUV lithography

-Deep ultraviolet lithography (DUV) devices from ASML use light that penetrates the UV spectrum to print the tiny features that form the microchip's structure.
+Deep ultraviolet lithography (DUV) devices from ASML use ultraviolet light to print the tiny features that form the microchip's structure.

 EUV lithography

 Extreme ultraviolet lithography (EUV) is a critical technology used to create the smallest and most complex chip designs.
 ASML holds a near-monopoly in the EUV market.
-The company's machines are capable of etching patterns as small as 8 nanometers, 1/10000 the width of a human hair.
+The company's machines are capable of exposing patterns as small as 8 nanometers wide, about 1/10,000 the width of a human hair.

 EUV machines produce light in the 13.5 nm wavelength range by focusing a high-energy laser on microscopic droplets of molten tin to produce a plasma, which then emits EUV light.
 The light is bounced off Zeiss mirrors onto the surface of a silicon wafer to form the designs for the chip.

 In 2009, the IMEC research center in Belgium produced the world's first functional 22 nm CMOS Static random-access memory memory cells with a prototype EUV lithography machine.
-After decades of development, ASML shipped the first production EUV machine in either 2011 or 2013.
+ASML shipped the first pre-production EUV machine in 2013 and, after two decades of development, started shipping production EUV machines in 2018.
+Samsung shipped the first EUV-enabled commercial product in 2019.

 As of 2022, ASML has shipped around 140 EUV systems.
 ASML's best-selling EUV product has been the TWINSCAN NXE:3600D, which costs up to $200 million.
 The machine weighs 180 tons and needs three Boeing 747s to transport.

 ASML is working on the next generation of EUV systems, with the first shipments for R&D shipped to Intel in December 2023, and TSMC in late 2024.
-The platform is designated High-NA as it increases the numerical aperture (NA) from 0.33 to 0.55; each system costs approximately $370 million.
+The platform is designated High-NA as it increases the numerical aperture (NA) from 0.33 to 0.55. each system costs approximately $370 million.

-ASML's EUV machines have experienced a significant surge in demand in recent years, driven by modern electronics' increasing complexity and performance requirements.
-This has translated into steady revenue growth for the company, reaching $30 billion in 2023, up from $13 billion five years earlier.